bateman/dynkaas/README.md

 dynkas
 ======
-Dyndns keep-alive script is a Python scripts that prevents free Dyndns accounts to expire.
-In fac, in case of non-premium accouts, Dyndns.com sends automatic messages every 30 days.
-Such emails contain a link a link that must be open to prevent the account to expire.
+**_Dyndns keep-alive script_** is a Python scripts that prevents free Dyndns accounts to expire.
+In fact, in case of non-premium accouts, Dyndns.com sends to their users automatic email messages every 30 days.
+Such emails contain a link that must be opened to prevent the account to expire.
-This script automatically checks your inbox for such email messages sent from Dyndns.com, opens the link and archive those emails.
+This script automatically checks your inbox for such email messages sent from Dyndns.com, parses them, opens the link and archive those emails.
+Confirmation messages are sent by the script in case of success or failure, so that users what to do.

 Requirements
 ------------